 There have been two explanations how the Bankside brothels became known as ‘The Stews’.
 Firstly, the ponds on the Bishop of Winchester's estate where fish, especially carp, were bred for the table were called stew-ponds and that the near-by brothels were called stews after these - if someone said they were going to visit the stews it could be laden with innuendo.
 Secondly, it has been put forward the name ‘stew’ derives from the word Estuwes or Estues which is Norman French for stove.

 ‘Rookery’ was the word used to describe this country’s most squalid slums in the mid-Eighteenth Century.
 The poet George Galloway described one in 1792 as "a cluster of mean tenements densely populated by people of the lowest class".
-Criminals, prostitutes, alcoholics and reprobates roosted in them noisily, ghettoised away from the rest of society.
+Criminals, prostitutes, alcoholics and reprobates roosted in them noisily, ghettos away from the rest of society.

 St Giles parish, immortalised in Hogarth’s ‘Gin Lane’, was the site of London’s most notorious rookery of the time.
 Home to a relentless tide of immigrants, coiners, prostitutes, thieves and addicts of varying kinds, it was synonymous with the gin craze and became a pit of lawlessness and violence so threatening that the police gave it a wide berth for more than a hundred years.

 London Bridge spanned the River Thames between Borough High Street in Southwark and King William Street in the City of London.